Styrax, Japanese snowbell: planting, growing, care

 Where to plant Styrax or silver-bell tree?

-With good hardiness, Styrax can easily withstand temperatures of -15 °C to -20 °C and acclimatises throughout France, except perhaps in Mediterranean climate, which is a little too hot and dry in summer.
+Hardiness being good, Styrax is able to withstand without problem temperatures from -15 °C to -20 °C and acclimatises throughout France, except perhaps in Mediterranean climate, which is a little too hot and dry in summer.

-However, avoid drying, icy winds that can scorch foliage and damage flowers, which are sensitive to late frosts.
+Avoid exposing it to drying, icy winds that can scorch foliage and damage its flowers, sensitive to late frosts.
 Plant in a sheltered position in sun, if sun is not too scorching, or in partial shade.
 It can tolerate full sun except during hottest hours of day.
-If you live in Mediterranean region, prefer a shaded situation.
+If you live in Mediterranean region, therefore prefer a shaded situation.

-Easy to grow, Styrax thrives in any good, fresh, well-drained garden soil, preferably non-calcareous and even slightly acidic.
-In all cases, it is advisable to add a little heather soil at planting.
+Easy to grow, Styrax thrives in any good fresh, well-drained garden soil, preferably non-calcareous, even slightly acidic.
+In all cases, it is preferable to add a little heather soil at planting.

-This bush generally becomes as wide as tall: allow it a generous, open spot.
+This bush generally becomes as wide as it is tall: allow a generous, open space.

-Plant in a small grove, in an informal hedge or as a specimen; it also makes attractive centrepieces for borders.
-The smaller varieties of Styrax are suitable for container culture on the terrace to enjoy its delicate fragrance; this is also a good solution if ground is too calcareous.
+Plant in a clump, in an informal hedge or as a specimen, it also makes lovely centres for mixed borders.
+Smaller varieties of Styrax are suitable for container growing on terrace to enjoy its delicate fragrance; this is also a good solution if soil is too calcareous.

-Planting Styrax is best done in autumn, from September to October, to encourage rooting before winter.
-Spring planting is also possible once risk of frost has passed.
+Planting Styrax is preferably done in autumn from September to October, to encourage rooting before winter.
+Spring planting is also possible once any risk of frost is removed.

 How to plant Styrax?